binderplus/siga-report-watcher/README.md

 #### Usage

-`siga-report-watcher --c ./config.json --u SQLEXPRESS_USERNAME --p SQLEXPRESS_PASSWORD`
+`siga-report-watcher --u SQLEXPRESS_USERNAME --p SQLEXPRESS_PASSWORD`

 It will automatically watch for file changes and update the database.